openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-http-bridge/step2.md

 ### Producing messages

-The Kafka cluster we are working with has topic autocreation enabled, so we can start immediately to send messages through the `/topics/my-topic` endpoint exposed by the HTTP bridge.
+The Kafka cluster we are working with has topic auto-creation enabled, so we can immediately start to send messages through the `/topics/my-topic` endpoint exposed by the HTTP bridge.

 The bridge exposes two main REST endpoints in order to send messages:

 * /topics/{topicname}
 * /topics/{topicname}/partitions/{partitionid}

-The first one is used to send a message to a topic `topicname` while the second one allows the user to specify the partition via `partitionid`.
-Actually, even using the first endpoint the user can specify the destination partition in the body of the message.
+The first endpoint sends a message to a topic `topicname`.
+The second endpoint allows the user to specify the partition using a `partitionid`.
+Actually, even using the first endpoint we can specify the destination partition in the body of the message.

-The HTTP request payload is always a JSON but the message values can be JSON or binary (encoded in base64 because you are sending binary data in a JSON payload so encoding in a string format is needed).
+The HTTP request payload is always in JSON format, but the message values can be JSON or binary (encoded in base64 because we are sending binary data in a JSON payload so encoding in a string format is needed).

-When performing producer operations, `POST` requests must provide `Content-Type` headers specifying the desired _embedded data format_, either `json` or `binary`.
-In this scenario we will be using the **json** format.
+When performing producer operations, `POST` requests must provide `Content-Type` headers specifying the desired _embedded data format_, either as `json` or `binary`.
+In this scenario we will be using the **JSON** format.

 Let's send a couple of messages to the `my-topic` topic:

 ``curl -s -k -X POST https://my-bridge-bridge-service-kafka.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/topics/my-topic -H 'content-type: application/vnd.kafka.json.v2+json' -d '{ "records": [ {"key": "key-1","value": "sales-lead-0001"}, {"key": "key-2","value": "sales-lead-0002"} ] }' | jq``{{execute}}

-If the request is successful, the Kafka Bridge returns an `200 OK` with a JSON paylod describing the `offsets` array in which partition and at which offset the messages are written.
+If the request is successful, the Kafka Bridge returns a `200 OK` HTTP code, with a JSON payload describing the `offsets` array, and the partition and offsets in which the messages are written.

 In this case, the auto-created topic has just one partition, so the response will look something like this: